joashc/ProcessBus/README.md

 Let's say a user joins your site.
 All your backend has to do is raise an event, `UserJoined`.
 This configuration will have the `UserJoined` message automatically forwarded to your email endpoint, where you could handle it to send a welcome email, for example.
 We can decouple our services very easily if our event raisers don't have to know where the messages should be delivered.

-Similarly, the `PrivateMessage` is set up to automatically forward to the `WebSockets` endpoint, but if we wanted to send emails on private messages as well, we would only have to add a forward to the `Email` endpoint:
+Similarly, the `PrivateMessage` is set up to automatically forward to the `WebSockets` endpoint, but if we wanted to send emails on private messages as well, we would only have to add a forward to the `Email` endpoint, and set up our email service to handle it (see [Receiving](#receiving) section):

 ````Yaml
 - Path: PrivateMessage